 - Oregano: Best, best, best!
 Been using it for five years.
-Earlier it went by some other name, and now Aarohi, but the quality is same.
+Earlier it went by some other name.
+Now, it is called Aarohi.
+The quality of the product, however, is the same.
 Rs.149.
-Buy it here.

 - Honey: Can’t differentiate between the two.
 Works amazingly well for me.
 Buy it here.

-Fruitage: What an amazing concept this shop is!
-It houses pickles, squashes, preserves, jams, herbs etc, and employs rural population at their units.
-To put things into perspective, Ramgargh and Mukteshwar form the ‘fruit-belt’ in this region.
-Here is the website in case you want to know more about it (though I am sure that they will see far more sales if they choose to have a store on Amazon).
+What an amazing concept this shop is!
+It sells pickles, squashes, preserves, jams, herbs etc, and employs the rural population at its units.
+To put things into perspective, Ramgargh and Mukteshwar form the ‘fruit belt’ in this region.

 Gahat ki dal, Bhatt ki Churdkhani, pahaadi lai, bhaang ki chutney, pahaadi-raita, nimboo-sanna, are some of the most amazing things I have had in all these years.
-Kumouni food uses name-sake spices and most of the dishes retain their native flavour, therefore, at times these take a while before you start liking them.
+Kumouni food uses name-sake spices.
+Therefore, most of the dishes retain their native flavor.
+Because of this, it may take a while before you start liking them.

-- If you have gone on a day-trip, it is advisable that you descend when there is still daylight.
-Hills see early dusk and since the roads are not lit, it can become risky.
+- If you have gone on a day trip, it is advisable that you descend when there is still daylight.
+There is poor lighting on the roads, and that can become risky.

-- The local berries and ‘kaafal’, is to kill for.
+- The local berries and ‘kaafal’, are to kill for.
 Season (March-June).

-- The vehicle number-plates UA and UK both belong to the state itself.
-Former is Uttaranchal and latter is Uttarakhand; this state likes to have its options.
+- The vehicle number plates UA and UK both belong to the state itself.
+The former is Uttaranchal and the latter is Uttarakhand; this state likes to have its options.

-- Don’t aim to take the last local bus to anywhere if you are not familiar with this area, and have no contacts here.
+- Don’t take the last local bus anywhere if you are not familiar with this area, and have no exact destination or contacts here.

 - A word about traffic-jams.
-If you are self-driving, there will be moments where you will feel you are in Bangalore, given the traffic and the road condition.
+If you are self-driving, there will be moments when you will feel you are in Bangalore, given the traffic and the road condition.

 - Drive carefully.
 Uttarakhandi(s) are slightly loonier on the roads as compared to their counterparts from Himachal Pradesh.
-This being said, the people from the plains top the chart in being ‘the quintessential morons on the roads’.
-Stay away from number-plates bearing any of these: PB (Punjab), UP (Uttar Pradesh), HR (Harayana), DL (Delhi), RJ (Rajasthan).
+However, it is the people from the plains who top the chart in being ‘the quintessential morons on the roads’.
+Stay away from number plates bearing any of these: PB (Punjab), UP (Uttar Pradesh), HR (Harayana), DL (Delhi), RJ (Rajasthan).